// Overriding inline styles of the Safety Wing widget

 • Denpasar – this is where the airport is.
 I didn’t find there is much to see/do here, so I suggest heading straight from the airport to another city to start your trip off.

 • Canggu – my favorite city in Bali.
 It’s a super chill vibes beach town, with black sand beaches and rolling green rice fields.
 It has many cute cafes, co-working spaces, a spa with the BEST massage I’ve ever had, cute outdoor markets, and a few pool-bar restaurants located right on the beach with the best sunsets.
+I need to update this to 2024 as I just spent 6 months living there but here is an old guide to Canggu from 2020 where the majority of it still applies.

 • Seminyak – this place is where the party is and it’s a bit more upscale.
 You will find that this is where everyone goes to have a great time.
 It has some of your upscale hotels and day clubs like Potato Head Beach Club and Mrs. Sippy.
 There are tons of nice restaurants, lots of shopping, and your bars/nightclub scene.
 It also has really nice yellow sand beaches, which is strange considering its only 20 minutes south of Canggu’s black sand beaches!

 • Kuta – this place is known for its partying and surfing but that’s about it.
 It’s not all that nice and is really just a place to get your drink on.
 I personally think there are better cities to spend your time at.
+I always recommend to skip this on your itinerary.

 • Uluwatu – this place is the ultimate chill, surfers paradise.
 The city is more spread out, so you will definitely need a motorbike or know someone with one!
 They do have gojek and grab here, but it’s not as populated so sometimes you will find a hard time finding a ride, especially at odd hours.
 The city is perched high on top of a cliff at the very south end of the island, so the views are spectacular and the waves are insane.
 I found just a handful of restaurants here and very little shopping.
 There are some popular day clubs, really nice resorts, and great restaurants/bars in the cliff overlooking the ocean.
 Perfect for a meal and a nice cold beer.
 And on Sundays, there is a giant rager at the top of the cliff at this restaurant, Single Finns, which is totally worth going to!
 They turn the 3 level restaurant into an outdoor nightclub with a DJ and live music, underneath the night sky overlooking the ocean.
 It is incredible.